odelia-h/Audio-Ad-Blocker/README.md

 -**Git:** For version control and pushing changes to GitHub.
 -**VGGish model file:** Download the vggish_model.ckpt file from the official repository.

+### 🏗️ Installing
+You will need to download all the files in the directory "off&online audio processing" in a python environment.
+Run either the python file in the ONline directory or in the OFFline directory according to the mode you wish to use.
+Don't forget to change the path to the one of your current computer directory in the running code.

 ## 🙏 Acknowledgments
 We deeply thank our mentor, Gal Katzhendler, for his exceptional guidance, unwavering support, and insightful feedback, which were crucial to the success of this project.
 Special thanks to Prof. Daphna Weinshall, Yuri Klebanov, and Nir Sweed for their valuable advice and insights throughout the last year.